GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Methodology

 These vectors quantify the directional shift in the model's hidden representation when high-impact tokens are ablated.
 Intuitively, $\delta_l^{+, (x)}$ captures how the model relies on tokens that support aligned, desirable outputs, while $\delta_l^{-, (x)}$ captures how it relies on tokens contributing to misaligned, undesirable outputs (e.g., hallucinations, toxicity).

-\paragraph{PCA for Vector Aggregation.} However, these shifts can vary across inputs, so we extract a stable, low-dimensional steering direction by applying Principal Component Analysis (PCA) over many examples.
-Specifically, we compute the top principal component of each delta set across a steering dataset $\mathcal{D}$, yielding steering vectors $v_l^+ \in \mathbb{R}^d$ and $v_l^- \in \mathbb{R}^d$, as illustrated in~\cref{fig:vlms-steering-overall} (B):
+\myparagraph{PCA for Vector Aggregation.} We aim to extract a single per-layer steering vector that can be applied at inference to unseen inputs.
+However, the per-example contrastive deltas $\delta_l^{+, (x)}$ and $\delta_l^{-, (x)}$ can vary in magnitude, so naive averaging can cancel out signals~\citep{ref:yinneubig2022interpreting, ferrando2023explaining}.
+We extract a stable, low-dimensional steering direction by applying Principal Component Analysis (PCA) over many examples (see~\cref{sec:ablation} for the vector aggregation ablation).
 PCA serves two roles: it aggregates noisy vectors into a robust semantic direction and ensures the steering vector generalizes across diverse inputs.
+Specifically, we compute the top principal component of each set across a steering dataset $\mathcal{D}$, yielding steering vectors $v_l^+ \in \mathbb{R}^d$ and $v_l^- \in \mathbb{R}^d$, as illustrated in~\cref{fig:vlms-steering-overall} (B):

 We then define the final contrastive steering vector at layer $l$ as:

 which captures the latent direction from desirable to undesirable behavior.
-This contrastive vector reflects both suppression of undesirable semantics (via $v_l^-$) and enhancement of desirable ones (via $v_l^+$).
-This vector is used at inference time to steer the model away from behaviors tied to these high-impact inputs.
+The contrastive vector reflects both suppression of undesirable semantics (via $v_l^-$) and enhancement of desirable ones (via $v_l^+$), and is used at inference time to steer the model away from behaviors tied to high-impact inputs.
+Empirically, we observe that the first principal component (PC1) is both efficient and robust: a single component captures the task-relevant variance while avoiding overfitting (see~\cref{tab:pca-ablation} for the ablation study on PCA).
+Across datasets in~\cref{sec:exp}, we observe that the explained-variance ratio of PC1 is 0.7-0.9, indicating a dominant, shared subspace and supporting reliability across different cases of the same attribute.
+Using more components of PCA would be inefficient since it requires injecting multiple vectors per layer with per-component scaling/combination.